About

 Edited Collections

 Disseminating Dress: Britain’s Fashion Networks 1500-1960, edited with Jade Halbert and Sophie Littlewood.
-London: Bloomsbury, 2022 (forthcoming, under contract).
+London: Bloomsbury, 2022.

 Material Literacy in Eighteenth-Century Britain: A Nation of Makers, edited with Chloe Wigston Smith.
 London: Bloomsbury, 2020.